Skip to main content

 • Caring for or being the primary caretaker of an ill family member

-• Full time employment or other activities that may have impacted their application to medical school
+• Full-time employment or other activities that may have impacted one's application or preparation for medical school

 • Prerequisite courses must be taken for credit and a passing grade at a regionally accredited institution in the United States or Canada prior to matriculation to medical school.